MKawecki90/angleOfRotation_Algorithm/README.md

-#Algorithm that calculates angle of rotation basing on two points.
+#Algorithm that calculates angle of rotation basing on two points (A,B).